Carlos Santana Player Props: Pirates vs. Reds

 Reds Pitching Rankings

-- Reds pitchers combine to surrender 22 total home runs at a clip of 1.2 per game (to rank 16th in baseball).
+- Reds pitchers combine to rank 15th in baseball in home runs given up (22 total, 1.1 per game).

-- Ashcraft gets the start for the Reds, his fourth of the season.
-He is 2-0 with a 1.42 ERA and 17 strikeouts in 19 2/3 innings pitched.
+- The Reds are sending Cessa (0-2) to the mound for his fourth start of the season.
+He is 0-2 with a 13.50 ERA and three strikeouts in 12 2/3 innings pitched.

-- His most recent time out was in relief on Thursday when the right-hander threw 2/3 innings against the Pittsburgh Pirates while giving up hits.
+- His most recent time out came in relief on Friday when the right-hander tossed 2/3 innings against the Pittsburgh Pirates while giving up hits.

+- The 30-year-old has an ERA of 13.50, with 2.3 strikeouts per nine innings, in three games this season.
+Opponents are hitting .417 against him.

 © 2023 Data Skrive.
 All rights reserved.